gshanemiller/reinvent/doc/kv_rpc_design.md

 t0     t1       | t3 | t5    t6       t7    t8        t9   t10  t11  |  t13         t14
                t2    t4                                              t12

-                  Valid Linearizability Points
+                  Valid Linearizability Points (*) in the server
 ```

 Consider timestamps t2-t11.
 After t2 before t3 the server did no work.
 At t3 the server receives `W(1) B`.
 By t4 the server completed all updates to the shared integer memory.
 Whether you see the writes as atomic, or mutex protected insuring serialized exclusive access, t4 marks the place `W(1) B` is done in the linearized history.
 The server runs until t11 to get the response for `W(1) B` on the wire.

 At time t6 `R(1) A` completed its full read race condition free of the same shared memory.
-Even though `R(1) A` overlaps and runs concurrently with `W(1) B` the server insures the operations deal with the memory sequentially.
+Even though `R(1) A` overlaps and runs concurrently with `W(1) B` the server insures the operations deal with the shared memory sequentially.
 The fact that some requests run far past its linearizability point flushing response data is not material.
 What's material is that the server chooses *linearizability points* satisfying the linearizability definition.

 # Queue Processing

 ## Client/Server Context
-The static routing diagram shows RXQ/TXQ lcoree queue pairs for the client; the server is similarly designed.
+The static routing diagram shows RXQ/TXQ lcore queue pairs for the client; the server is similarly designed.
 RXQ/TXQ lcores are distinct, which is one design choice.
-However, there are contextual differences processing packets.
+However, there are contextual differences processing packets in clients versus servers.
 As described under *Packet Flow Control* (below) clients only initiate RPCs.
 Servers never unilaterally send data to clients.
-This means client RXQ processing of server responses may potentially leverage state it previosuly made for the request.
+This means client RXQ processing of server responses may potentially leverage state it previously made for the request.
 Clients, unlike servers, initiate RPCs when it sent packets out.
 So it can anticipate responses for those same RPCs in its RXQ.

-RXQ server side does not have this advantage.
-The server only becomes aware of RPC work when it takes a packet off the wire.
+RXQ server side does not neccessarily have this advantage.
+The server may only becomes aware of RPC work when it takes a packet off the wire.
 The server might parlay its accumulated request state RXQ side when it later makes and sends TXQ response packets.

 RXQ processors on both clients and servers are saddled with RPC identification.
 The next section goes into more detail.
 The key problem is knowing whether packet in hand is for a previously known RPC or a brand new RPC.
 Finding or creating this state must be fast.
 Removing state for completed RPCs is also a requirement.